 Mental illness is a significant public health problem.
 The lifetime prevalence of diagnosable mental illness is 20% (one if five of us will suffer from a diagnosable mental illness sometime in our lives) and one in four families will be directly affected.

-The mental health concentration course presents mental illness/mental health from a public health perspective in which the biological, social and psychological components and sequelae are discussed.
+The behavioral health concentration course presents mental illness/mental health from a public health perspective in which the biological, social and psychological components and sequelae are discussed.
 The effects of the illness on the individual, the family and society, prevention and intervention strategies will be presented via case studies and presentations by consumers (patients), family members and professionals.
 Site visits to mental health treatment facilities are incorporated to provide the students with the opportunity to observe the treatment/rehabilitative process.

 Descriptions of the many professionals that are involved in the ideal treatment system are presented in the context of the ever-changing health care environment.
 Special topics are presented to give the students an understanding of the individual assessment and treatment process as well as the system issues that dictate and affect care.